siggame/Cadre/how-to-add-a-game.md

 ## Step 2: Running Creer

-Creer is out codegen, which means it generates code in all the various Cadre projects based on the game structure you defined in Step 1.
+Creer is our codegen, which means it generates code in all the various Cadre projects based on the game structure you defined in Step 1.
 Pretty neat eh.

 [Creer's readme][creer-readme] has more in depth instructions for what requirements it needs, so follow those.